cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Metadata:

--   `trial-id`: (_optional_) UUID of the trial to terminate.
-If not provided, the request is for informatrion about all running trials.
+-   `trial-id`: (_optional_) UUID of the trial we are requesting information about.
+If not provided, the request is for information about all running trials.

 #### `WatchTrials()`